Is It Safe to Take Iron Tablets During Pregnancy?

 It is in your body that your baby will develop, so you need to be especially careful about what you put into it because it could impact the growth of your baby.
 It is not just about getting the right kind of nutrients but also the right amount of nutrients that you and your baby need.
 One vital nutrient for your developing baby is iron.
 Read on to know more about taking iron supplements during pregnancy.

-Should You take Iron Tablets While Pregnant?
+Should You Take Iron Tablets While Pregnant?

-How Much Iron is Required during Pregnancy?
+How Much Iron Is Required During Pregnancy?

 The following table is a general requirement for iron supplements that women are advised to take:

-When does Doctor Recommend Iron Tablets in Pregnancy?
+When Does Doctor Recommend Iron Tablets in Pregnancy?

-The prenatal vitamins that women are advised to take during pregnancy all contain the needed amount of iron in them.
+The prenatal vitamins that women are advised to take during pregnancy contain the required amount of iron in them.
 Apart from this, it is best to gain the required amount of iron through a balanced diet that is rich in the element.
 There are times, however, when your doctor may inform you that you need to take an additional amount.
 The reasons for this will be different for each woman, but it is most commonly found that women who live in places where anaemia is prevalent will undoubtedly require additional iron supplements.

-Which is the Best Time to Take Iron Tablets during Pregnancy?
+Which Is the Best Time to Take Iron Tablets During Pregnancy?

-Side Effects of Consuming Iron Tablets
+Side-Effects of Consuming Iron Tablets

-While iron is a much-needed element for pregnant women, too much of it can cause some unpleasant side effects.
+While iron is a much-needed element for pregnant women, too much of it can cause some unpleasant side-effects.
 These are explained below:

 1. Dark Urine and Stool

-2. Discomfort in Gastrointestinal Tract
+2. Discomfort in the Gastrointestinal Tract

 4. Nausea and Vomiting